javieriserte/fas-dpd/MANUAL.md

-# FAS-DPD - Family Specific Degenerate Primer Design program:
+# FAS-DPD - Family Specific Degenerate Primer Design program
 Version 1.4.3

 FAS-DPD is a command line software that designs degenerated oligonucleotides to